cavi-au/Consent-O-Matic/README.md

 * Information about tab URLs - You can turn the extension on/off on a page-by-page basis by clicking the icon.
 To check if it is enabled it needs to know the address of the page you are visiting
 * Storage - Your preferences and settings are stored directly in your browser

-The extension only communicates with the net by itself in two situations:
+The extension only communicates with the web in two situations:

 * When fetching and updating rule lists
 * When you report a website as not working through the extension icon menu